salimamk/salimamk/README.md

 # Hi there! 👋 Welcome to my GitHub Profile

-I’m a passionate data enthusiast with a Master’s in Medical Statistics.
+I’m a passionate data analyst with a Master’s in Medical Statistics.
 Here's a quick look at what I do:

 - 🎓 **Background**: Proficient in **R** for data analysis, visualization, and machine learning.
 - 📚 **Currently Learning**: Exploring **Python**, **Tableau**, and **SQL**.